MetaMobilityLabCMU/speed-adaptive-agent/README.md

 1. Follow the instructions to install LocoMuJoCo [link](https://github.com/robfiras/loco-mujoco)
 2. Follow the instructions to install the imitation library [link](https://github.com/robfiras/ls-iq)
 ## Synthetic Data Generation
-1. Download [Camargo et al. Dataset](https://www.epic.gatech.edu/opensource-biomechanics-camargo-et-al/) from Epic Lab and put it into the `data` folder.
+1. Download and unzip the [Camargo et al. Dataset](https://www.epic.gatech.edu/opensource-biomechanics-camargo-et-al/) from Epic Lab in `data` folder.
      * Since the entire dataset is quite large, you could only download the treadmill data from each subject, but remember to organize the data in the same folder structure.
 2. Run `data_generation/mat2csv.m` in matlab to convert the treadmill data into csv format
 3. Run `data_generation/generate_synthetic_data.py` to generate the synthetic dataset.